Dragonruler6008/Grandland-Moddin/INCLUDED-MODS.md

 # Included mods

 The selected mods are inspired, but not limited by the [list of OptiFine alternatives](https://lambdaurora.dev/optifine_alternatives).
-The modpack also [improves the default settings](https://fabulously-optimized.gitbook.io/modpack/readme/changed-options).

 ## All mods
 | Name | Description |